 Welcome

-Working in the fields and in well-equipped studios, our participants are immersed in a supportive environment, empowered by a community with decades of experience in mentoring, farming, and craft-making.
-We each benefit from sharing our work, and from sharing our meals.
-Whether you are a high-school student looking for a fresh perspective, a teacher with a recommendation, or a craftsperson wanting to pass on your knowledge and make a difference in the world, we look forward to learning together.
+Whether you are a high-school student looking for a fresh perspective, a teacher with a referral, or a craftsperson wanting to pass on your knowledge and make a difference in the world, we look forward to hearing from you and learning together.

 Bowsprit Foundation functions as a 501(c)3 non-profit organization, registered in Maine, USA.

-Working in the fields and in well-equipped studios, our participants are immersed in a supportive environment, empowered by a community with decades of experience in mentoring, farming, and craft-making.
-We each benefit from sharing our work, and from sharing our meals.
-Whether you are a high-school student looking for a fresh perspective, a teacher with a recommendation, or a craftsperson wanting to pass on your knowledge and make a difference in the world, we look forward to learning together.
+Whether you are a high-school student looking for a fresh perspective, a teacher with a referral, or a craftsperson wanting to pass on your knowledge and make a difference in the world, we look forward to hearing from you and learning together.

 Bowsprit Foundation functions as a 501(c)3 non-profit organization, registered in Maine, USA.